-GB trail in BJK Cup tie as Boulter loses opener
+GB's uphill task even harder after BJK Cup defeat

 That looked to be a familiar plotline as she started confidently against Putintseva.

-But the 26-year-old faded in the second set and was also hampered by a calf injury as the Kazakh fought back to the delight of her nation's noisy traveling band of fans.
+But the 26-year-old faded in the second set and also needed treatment for what she described as a "tight" calf in the decider.

-An aggressive start from Boulter, who broke twice for 2-1 without the Kazakh winning a point on her serve, proved key in the first set.
+Putintseva, ranked 51st in the world, showed her resilience and quality to fight back, delighting her nation's noisy travelling band of fans with a 4-6 6-3 6-2 victory.

-The second set turned in Putintseva's favour when she showed resilience and quality to win two long points on the way to breaking for a 4-2 lead.
+The mood among the British fans in a 4,300-capacity arena, which was less than half-full, had fallen flat - and they hoped Dart could revive the atmosphere.